pingevt/ingedental/sites/all/modules/fb/README.txt

   xmlns:fb="http://www.facebook.com/2008/fbml"

+  Drupal 7 should include this by default.
+Use your browser's view source feature to confirm.
-  Typically, this means editing your theme's page.tpl.php file.
+  If not, you may need to edit your theme's html.tpl.php file.
 See http://www.drupalforfacebook.org/node/1106.
 Note this applies to themes used for Facebook Connect, iframe Canvas Pages, and Social Plugins (i.e. like buttons).
 Without this attribute, IE will fail.